Liu Bocheng: Commander of the CCP Army

-War with Japan
+Second Sino-Japanese War

-In 1936, after the Xi'an Incident, Chiang agreed to set up an alliance with the CPC in the fight against Japanese invaders.
-On July 7, 1937, after the Marco Polo Bridge Incident, general war between China and Japan broke out.
-Under the agreement with Chiang, CPC armies were reorganised into 8th Route Army, and Liu was appointed commander of the 129th Division, one of its three divisions.
+In 1936, after the Xi'an Incident, Chiang agreed to set up an alliance with the CCP in the fight against Japanese invaders.
+On 7 July 1937, after the Marco Polo Bridge Incident, general war between China and Japan broke out.
+Under the agreement with Chiang, CCP armies were reorganised into 8th Route Army, and Liu was appointed commander of the 129th Division, one of its three divisions.
 It was then that he began his long cooperation with Deng Xiaoping, his commissar at that time.

 According to the orthodox record of the CCP, their cooperation and friendship lasted more than five decades.
 Their respective military and political talents complemented the other's perfectly, and there was a very high level of trust between them.
 They were said to have formed a perfect pair.

 However, their true relationship might not have been as close as it seemed.
 Firstly, Mao distrusted most of his generals, and sent his associates out as commissars to supervise these generals.
-Deng, who was Mao's close associate from 1930's when he worked in Jiangxi, was sent out for Liu, and Luo Ronghuan for Lin Biao.
+Deng, who was Mao's close associate from the 1930s when he worked in Jiangxi, was sent out for Liu, and Luo Ronghuan for Lin Biao.
 Secondly, in contrast to Liu's role as a professional soldier, Deng was a political activist and knew little about the military.
 Their personalities and personal lives were vastly different, which might have posed a barrier to their becoming true friends.